imam-bs23/keyclock-integration/KEYCLOAK_SETUP.md

 2. Copy the "Secret" value - this is your `KEYCLOAK_CLIENT_SECRET`
 3. Update this value in your `.env` files

-## 5. Enable User Registration
+## 5. Configure Realm Login Settings

-1. Go to "Realm Settings" in the left sidebar
+1. Go to "Realm Settings" in the left sidebar.
-2. Click on the "Login" tab
+2. Click on the "Login" tab.
+3. Configure the following settings:
-3. Set "User Registration" to ON
+   - **User registration**: Set to ON to allow users to create their own accounts.
-4. Set "Email as Username" based on your preference
+   - **Login with email**: Set to ON if you want users to be able to log in using their email address instead of just their username.
+   - **Forgot password / Reset password**: Ensure "Reset password allowed" (or similar wording depending on your Keycloak version) is set to ON to allow users to reset their passwords.
+   - **Remember me**: Set to ON to enable the "Remember me" functionality on the login page.
+   - **Email as username**: Set this based on your preference.
+If ON, the email address will be used as the username.
-5. Click "Save"
+4. Click "Save" to apply the changes.

 ## 6. Configure Service Account Roles